CS572 Modeling and Simulation of Systems (Spring 2025)

 • Approaches to discrete-event simulation.

-• Review of basic probability theory and Markov chains.
+• A review of basic probability theory and Markov chains (optional: discussion of basic queueing models)

-• Generation of Random Numbers and Random Variates
+• How do we generate Random Numbers and Random Variates for simulation

 • Simulation-based estimation of performance measures

-• Examples and use-cases (computer networks, manufacturing systems etc).
+• Discussion of some examples and use-cases in modeling and simulation (computer networks, manufacturing systems etc).

 Prerequisites